-Everything in this article is based on my own personal experiences at Mount Zwegabin in 2017.
+Everything in this article is based on my own personal experiences hiking and sleeping atop Mount Zwegabin.
 For my top 10 things to know about sleeping at Zwegabin, skip to the bottom of this article.

-The towering mountain summit behind the buddhas was my destination.
+The towering mountain summit behind the thousand Buddhas was my destination.

 At the summit sits a beautiful monastery with sweeping, panoramic views.
-I'd heard, if you ask nice enough, the monks will allow you to sleep up there with them.
+I'd heard from other backpackers that, if you ask nice enough, the monks who live up there will allow you to sleep up there too.
+I couldn't resist how incredible it sounded, so here I was.

 It was midday and the sun was unrelenting.
+I parked the cheap rental scooter...
 I was on foot from here.

-I quickly found the start of the hike and set out.
+I quickly found the slightly hidden start of the hike and set out.
 I felt the sun taking a toll just 20 minutes in.
+The hike was both easy and difficult.
+The heat seemed to make a medium-difficulty climb so much harder, and I was glad I'd packed enough water.

-"Can I sleep here," I asked in a sweaty mess.
+"Can I sleep here," I asked still catching my breath.

 A few other foreigners arrived, along with some monkeys and we all sat together and watched a breathtaking sunset in pure awe.